Lydia Jennings BS, PhD

 or follow me at @1NativeSoilNerd

-Lydia is doctoral candidate in the Department of Environmental Sciences, with a minor in American Indian Policy.
+Lydia is a doctoral candidate in the Department of Environmental Sciences, with a minor in American Indian Policy.
 Her research interests are in environmental remediation, Indigenous science, mining policy, and environmental data ownership by tribal nations.

 Lydia’s dissertation research focuses on the identification and characterization of microbial indicators as tools to evaluate mine waste reclamation, while her minor research focuses on the laws around mining on federal lands to which tribes have ancestral claims.
 Lydia’s research with the Native Nations Institute is focused on how scientists and researchers can empower Indigenous data governance practices to create more equitable science practices.